sshakoor98/Public-convert256/README.md

 _Note:_
 - _Only a file must be provided as an input as shown in the example below._
 - _This requires a sample file to be pre-emptively created. eg: hashes.txt._
-- _All of the instructions provided below are in the assumption that you already have the 'panw' file setup with the necessary API keys.
-VirusTotal API key is **mandatory** for this script to work._
+- _All of the instructions provided below are in the assumption that you already have the VirusTotal API key.

 EXAMPLE:
 ```